-As it goes in the free market world, traditional nourishing foods (like healthful fats) typically get “cloned” by the big guys of the food industry – creating an end-product that’s lower quality, cheaper for the consumer, and most importantly – packs serious profitability.
-Unfortunately, these newfound “twinsies” are sometimes detrimental to our health and lack the nourishing properties of the original product.
+As it goes in the free market world, traditional nourishing foods (like healthful fats) typically get “cloned” by the big guys of the food industry, creating an end-product that’s lower quality, cheaper for the consumer, and packs serious profitability.
+Unfortunately, these new products are sometimes detrimental to your health and lack the nourishing properties of the original product.
 (Stick of margarine, anyone?)

 How to Choose a Good Coconut Oil: The Basics

-Coconut oil usually falls under one of two categories – refined or unrefined.
+Coconut oil usually falls under one of two categories: refined and unrefined.
 As with most food products on the market, not all refined or unrefined coconut oil brands are processed the same, so making yourself familiar with what you’ll see on the label will help you decipher between the good, the bad, and the not-so-lovely.